Sequoiadendron giganteum: Description

 The wood is famously resistant to decay.
 A "nearly complete" S. giganteum log has been discovered 800 m south of the Nelder Grove which gave a radiocarbon-14 date of 10,000 years.
+Due to the longevity, fast growth, and large growth of this species, it also has high carbon storage potential for carbon sequestration.

 The giant sequoia regenerates by seed.
 The seed cones are 4–7 cm long and mature in 18–20 months, though they typically remain green and closed for as long as 20 years.
 Each cone has 30–50 spirally arranged scales, with several seeds on each scale, giving an average of 230 seeds per cone.
 Seeds are dark brown, 4–5 mm long, and 1 mm broad, with a 1 mm wide, yellow-brown wing along each side.
 Some seeds shed when the cone scales shrink during hot weather in late summer, but most are liberated by insect damage or when the cone dries from the heat of fire.
 The trees do not begin to bear cones until they are 12 years old.

 Trees may produce sprouts from their stumps subsequent to injury, until about 20 years old; however, shoots do not form on the stumps of more mature trees as they do on coast redwoods.
 Giant sequoias of all ages may sprout from their boles when branches are lost to fire or breakage.

 A large tree may have as many as 11,000 cones.
 Cone production is greatest in the upper portion of the canopy.
 A mature giant sequoia disperses an estimated 300,000–400,000 seeds annually.
 The winged seeds may fly as far as 180 m from the parent tree.

 Lower branches die readily from being shaded, but trees younger than 100 years retain most of their dead branches.
 Trunks of mature trees in groves are generally free of branches to a height of 20–50 m, but solitary trees retain lower branches.